Part 1: Taking The Heat Off An I-Café

 Let me start by saying that if an i-café intends to capture the more capable paying customers, a good and efficient air-conditioning system must work anytime a sufficient number of clients have already logged-in.
 A good number of less energy consuming electric fans can do during lean hours but the shift to the air-conditioners when the number warrants must be done without prodding by the customers.

 So what am I saying?
 Should an i-café owner invest on air-conditioners, electric fans and exhaust fans altogether?
-Would air-conditioners alone not suffice?
+Would air-conditioners alone not suffice, considering how convenient it is to procure San Antonio duct cleaning services?
 How about electric fans plus exhaust fans only?
 I say, yes, an i-café must have all three of them.
 Air-conditioners alone can definitely take the heat off but operating it continuously will be very expensive.
 You need the electric fans and exhaust fans at times when the customers are few in order to save power.

 How about evaporating coolers and power savers?
 Can’t they help in conserving power and providing a cool environment?
 Ah, wait . . . they will be the topics in one of my future post.